 For everything there is a season, and a time for every matter under heaven.Ecclesiastes 3:1 ESV

-If you missed last month’s Sustainable Pinterest Challenge Hop, you can see my floral bike wheel wreath tutorial here.
+If you missed last month’s Sustainable Pinterest Challenge Hop, you can check it out along with my beautiful floral bike wheel wreath tutorial here.
 I love the way it turned out, and it’s perfect for spring and summer.

 Braided Chunky Yarn Wreath Supplies:

 - The yarn in the inspiration photo looks like merino wool, but I used about 1/3 of a Mainstays 31.7 yd skein of chenille chunky yarn from Walmart.
 This yarn will work well.
 You may need two skeins of these.